We Asked 200 People to Rate Every Rolex—Here’s What Surprised Us

 Mass Appeal: Datejust and Day-Date Still Resonate

 The Datejust and Day-Date performed well across both groups, with 8.26 and 8.33 averages, respectively.
-Consistent with other mid-century Rolex icons, both scored lower amongst non-enthusiasts.
+Consistent with the "big three", both scored lower amongst non-enthusiasts.
 Still, both models stayed safely above average in every demographic and age group.

 Their appeal seems disconnected from function or history.
 Instead, they are understood as pure luxury objects.
-Words like “timeless” and “classic” dominated the feedback.
-While the Day-Date was not the highest-rated model among non-enthusiasts (that honor went to the 1908), its strong performance underlines a simple truth: some Rolex models work because their identity is completely unambiguous.
+Words like “timeless” and “classic” dominated the open-ended feedback in regards to these models.
+"Day Date & 1908 - very classy."

 Understated Favorites: Explorer and Oyster Perpetual